shawnbotz/frontend-take-home/readme.md

-# SFDS - HTML / CSS / JS Take-Home Assignment
+# SFDS - Front-End Take-Home Assignment

 Please read all of the instructions before getting started!